Do you know one of the best ways to engage prospects and build brand awareness? By using the power of video marketing.

 4. Search Matters

-I love discussing the creative process and useful tricks to use in the world of video marketing.
+I love discussing the creative process and useful tricks for video marketing.
+However, video SEO is the cornerstone of any truly effective video marketing strategy.

 - Avoid keyword stuffing.